flipbase/www/contents/jobs/junior-front-end-developer/index.md

 ---
-template: job.jade
+template: article.jade
+header: Jobs
+title: Not so junior, junior JavaScript
 ---

-# Not so junior, junior JavaScript

-## We
 We are expanding!

 ### Modern technologies